oddhill/worksample-frontend/README.md

 Polish the user interface by adding interaction, animations or anything else you feel would enrich the user experience.
 You decide yourself what part of the UI/UX you want to polish.

 ## Have fun
-This test is not about pointing fingers if something is 5px off or if you shouldn't be able to finish it all.
+This test is not about pointing fingers if something is 5px off.
 We want to see how you think and how you adapt a static design into code.

-Best of wishes,
-Anton & Christoffer